kewalaka/terraform-azure-starter-template/docs/Design-Notes.md

 Excluding the terraform service principal, secrets are to be sourced from KeyVault **only**.

-### Source the terraform service principal from an Azure DevOps (ADO) service connection.
+### Source the terraform service principal from an Azure DevOps (ADO) service connection

 The pipeline task [terraform_creds_task.yml](/pipelines/tasks/terraform_creds_task.yml) uses AzCli to authenticate using the ADO service connection.
 This provides the following benefits: